spw3bt3ch/educators-tribe/README.md

 - 🔄 **Real-time Features** - WebSocket support using Flask-SocketIO
 - 📊 **User Management** - Admin can activate/deactivate users
 - 📈 **Activity Tracking** - Monitor user activities and statistics
+- 💳 **Payment Integration** - Paystack integration for advertisements and donations
+- ☕ **Donation Support** - Users can donate any amount to support platform growth

 ## Installation